This Simple DIY Farmhouse Sink Caddy is the answer to the messy soap and water puddle that collects around the kitchen sink.

 Can you relate?
 If so, this Simple DIY Farmhouse Sink Caddy is the answer you’ve been looking for!

-I’ve tried a variety of different holders and organizers, but aestheically they seem to look too utilitarian, or even worse, they are hard to clean and end up collecting a lot of slimey gunk. 😱
+I’ve tried a variety of different holders and organizers, but aesthetically they seem to look too utilitarian, or even worse, they are hard to clean and end up collecting a lot of slimy gunk. 😱

 I just wanted something cute that would hold my dish soap, hand soap, and sink sponge, and would keep the water from puddling all around the back of the sink.
 Not too much to ask for, right?

 After perusing many online options, I finally ended up where I typically do–with an “I can make that myself” mindset. 🤣